pcheng17/astro.petercheng.me/src/content/posts/hello-world.md

 remembering things.

-This website is built by me with [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/).
-It's been a lot of fun learning basic frontend-skills, and I'm looking forward to seeing how this website grows overtime!
+This website is built by me with [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/), and deployed on [Netlify](https://netlify.com).
+It's been a lot of fun learning basic frontend skills, and I'm looking forward to seeing how this website grows overtime!
+If you're curious, check out the source code [here](https://github.com/pcheng17/petercheng.me).
+I am always happy to receive feedback!

 This was inspired by the work of many others, in no particular order:
 - Josh Branchaud's [repository](https://github.com/jbranchaud/til) aptly named "Today I Learned"